 To design the experts, the forecaster faces the following arbitrage.
 On the one hand, it is critical to include a sufficient number of experts to get the maximum amount of information, in order to reduce the approximation error.
 On the other hand, the regret increases with the log of the number of experts.
+This tradeoff is even more accurant with a small sample.
+Too many experts could increase the number of information the forecaster has to deal decreasing his ability to predict on time the next pre-crisis period.

 With this tradeoff in mind, we pick different sets of experts in Section 4: some are "off-the shelf" experts used in the literature and in central banks to predict financial crises, others are bayesian averaging models and machine learning models such as random forests.
 The beauty of our approach is that we can include any type of experts and therefore be very œcumenical in terms of methodology.
 Experts' parameters are first estimated on the batch sample.
 Then they are estimated recursively on the online sample, using only the information available at t-12.
 As a consequence, during the first dozen observations of the online sample, experts' parameters are not updated.